Pwntus/replicate-webhook-proxy/README.md

 client.on("error", (event) => console.log("onerror", event.message));
 ```

-The `message` event returns an event with a `data` property of the following structure:
+The `message` event returns an `event.data` property with the following structure:

 ```js
 {